 Departments may request that notes be added to the schedule of classes.
 These notes should only be used for information that is not communicated by other parts of the schedule of classes.

 Topics are generally added to special topics and variable topics courses, though there are other courses that use them as well.
-For some special topics courses, new topics must be approved before they can be offered.
+For special topics courses in CLAS and CAHNR, new topics must be approved before they can be offered.